Strengthening our faith during times of trials

 For 25 years we’ve administered your Zakat and delivered it to Pakistan’s poorest in their most dire need.
 For 25 years we’ve borne the trust and confidence of donors seeking transparency while performing the obligation of Zakat.
 By the will of Allah, we’ve administered Zakat long enough to bear witness to its healing power.
 Through it, we’ve changed the face of cancer care in Pakistan together.

-This Ramadan, our patients are waiting for your Zakat, because their treatment relies on it.
+Our patients are waiting for your Zakat, because their treatment relies on it.
 Please give generously.Zakat Guide and Calculator Heal with your Zakat Give your Zakat to support a patient’s treatment

 Back to Latest News